 * denotes HPU undergraduate student co-authors

 Hughes NM, *Gigantino G, *Hoffman K, *Willans B, Wommack A. 2019.
-Photosynthetic profiles of green, purple, and spotted-leaf morphotypes of Tipularia discolor (Orchidaceae) (in review)
+Photosynthetic profiles of green, purple, and spotted-leaf morphotypes of Tipularia discolor (Orchidaceae) Southeastern Naturalist (in press)

 Segarra VA, Hughes NM, Ackerman K, Grider M, Lyda T, Vigueira PA.
 2018.
 Student performance on the Test of Scientific Literacy Skills (TOSLS) does not change with assignment of a low-stakes grade.
 BMC Research Notes 11:422.